The First Sunday after Epiphany

 Ill, at Home, or in any need:

-Jo-Ann B. Boylan, Alice Bray, Corine Bradley, Canon Percy Braithwaite, Bernice Burton, Gina Corselli, Inez Dale, Don Davet, Kaleigh Delaney, Bill Dunphy, Cathy Dunphy, Lee Engel, Sandra Esannason, Joseph Goldman, Stephen Gyetko, Clara Harmon, Louise Holsapple, Marie Huckabry, Ivy John, Julie McGuinness, Richard McMahon, JoJo Moore, John Noone, Ethel Quinlan, Gladstone Reid, Gail Rosen, Erroll Sorrel, Norman Stanton, Louis Vitale, Barbara Vigliotti, Marthe Watkins, Willa Webb, Anthony Wright
+Jo-Ann B. Boylan, Corine Bradley, Canon Percy Braithwaite, Bernice Burton, The Cassidy Family, Gina Corselli, Inez Dale, Don Davet, Kaleigh Delaney, Bill Dunphy, Cathy Dunphy, Lee Engel, Sandra Esannason, Joseph Goldman ,Marcelo Gioliante, Stephen Gyetko, Clara Harmon, Louise Holsapple, Marie Huckabry, Ivy John, Margie Koop, Julie McGuinness, Richard McMahon, JoJo Moore, John Noone, Ethel Quinlan, The Quinones Family, Gladstone Reid, Gail Rosen, Erroll Sorrel, Norman Stanton, Louis Vitale, Barbara Vigliotti, Nastasha Vodyanitskaya, Marthe Watkins, Willa Webb, Anthony Wright

 Skilled Care Facility/Nursing Homes: